 The KZDDA adapter is an option that allows you to add a second SCSI bus to the system.
 It provides support for seven mass storage devices that are installed in an expansion box.
 Chapter 4 contains information about connecting an expansion box to the system.

-2.3 RRD42 Compact Disc Drive
+2.3 RRD43 Compact Disc Drive

-The RRD42 compact disc drive is a read-only device that can read information from 600 Mbyte compact discs.
-The compact disc fits into a supplied caddy, which you insert into the drive.
+The RRD43 compact disc drive is a read-only device that can read information from industry standard 600 Mbyte compact discs.
+The compact disc inserts directly into the drive.